Danish royal palace 'surprised' by Trump cancelling trip

 Published Wednesday, August 21, 2019 3:37AM EDT

-COPENHAGEN -- Danish Prime Minister Mette Frederiksen says she is "disappointed and surprised" by U.S. President Donald Trump's decision to cancel his visit to Denmark after she called Trump's idea of buying the semi-autonomous Arctic territory of Greenland from Denmark "an absurd discussion."
+Greenland is a semi-autonomous territory of the U.S. ally, and Frederiksen said the U.S. remains one of Denmark's close allies.

+The political brouhaha over the world's largest island comes from its strategic location in the Arctic.
+Global warming is making Greenland more accessible to potential oil and mineral resources.
+Russia, China, the U.S., Canada and other countries are racing to stake as strong a claim as they can to Arctic lands, hoping they will yield future riches.

-Trump, who was scheduled to visit Denmark on Sept.
-2-3 as part of a European tour, tweeted his decision early Wednesday.
-The cancellation stunned Danes and blindsided the Danish royal palace, with spokeswoman Lene Balleby telling The Associated Press it came as "a surprise" to the royal household, which had formally invited Trump.
+Trump was scheduled to visit Denmark on Sept.
+2-3 as part of a European tour.
+But early Wednesday, he tweeted his decision to indefinitely postpone the trip.
+The move stunned Danes and blindsided the Danish royal palace.
+Spokeswoman Lene Balleby told The Associated Press that it came as "a surprise" to the royal household, which had formally invited Trump.

+The U.S. State Department said Secretary of State Mike Pompeo spoke Wednesday with his Danish counterpart and "expressed appreciation for Denmark's co-operation as one of the United States' allies and Denmark's contributions to address shared global security priorities."

+Spokesperson Morgan Ortagus said Pompeo and Danish Minister of Foreign Affairs Jeppe Kofod "also discussed strengthening co-operation with the Kingdom of Denmark - including Greenland - in the Arctic."

-"Denmark is a very special country with incredible people, but based on Prime Minister Mette Frederiksen's comments, that she would have no interest in discussing the purchase of Greenland, I will be postponing our meeting scheduled in two weeks for another time," Trump said.
+On Tuesday, Trump tweeted, "Denmark is a very special country with incredible people, but based on Prime Minister Mette Frederiksen's comments, that she would have no interest in discussing the purchase of Greenland, I will be postponing our meeting scheduled in two weeks for another time."

 The vast island of Greenland sits between the Atlantic and Arctic oceans, has a population of 56,000 and has 80% of its land mass covered by a 1.7 million-square-kilometre (660,000 square-mile) ice sheet.

-The political brouhaha over the world's largest island comes from its strategic location in the Arctic, which due to global warming is becoming more accessible to possible potential oil and mineral resources.
-Nations from Russia to China, the U.S., Canada and elsewhere are racing to stake as strong a claim as they can to Arctic lands, hoping they will yield future riches.

-At the same time, scientists consider Greenland the canary in the coal mine for climate change and say its massive ice sheet has seen once of its biggest melts on record this summer, contributing to a global rise in sea levels.
+For all of Greenland's appeal, scientists consider it the canary in the coal mine for climate change and say its massive ice sheet has seen one of its biggest melts on record this summer, contributing to a global rise in sea levels.

 "A discussion about a potential sale of Greenland has been put forward.
-It has been rejected by Greenland Premier Kim Kielsen and I fully stand behind that rejection," she told reporters at a press conference Wednesday in Copenhagen.
+It has been rejected by Greenland Premier Kim Kielsen and I fully stand behind that rejection," she told reporters in Copenhagen.

-Frederiksen, who took office two months ago in a minority Social Democratic government, went on to say that diplomatic relations between Copenhagen and Washington "are not in any crisis in my opinion" after Trump cancelled his plans to visit.
+Frederiksen, who took office two months ago in a minority Social Democratic government, went on to say that diplomatic relations between Copenhagen and Washington "are not in any crisis in my opinion" despite Trump's cancelled plans.

-"The invitation for a stronger strategic co-operation with the Americans in the Arctic is still open," Frederiksen told reporters, adding "the United States is one of our closest allies."
+"The invitation for a stronger strategic co-operation with the Americans in the Arctic is still open," Frederiksen said, adding "the United States is one of our closest allies."

-Martin Lidegaard, a former Danish foreign minister, told broadcaster TV2 that it was "a diplomatic farce" and called Trump's behaviour "grotesque."
+Martin Lidegaard, a former Danish foreign minister, told broadcaster TV2 that it was "a diplomatic farce" and Trump's behaviour was "grotesque."

 Trump's cancellation was "deeply insulting to the people of Greenland and Denmark," former Prime Minister Helle Thorning-Schmidt wrote on Twitter.